CyberZHG/CLRS/Chapter_4_Divide_and_Conquer/problems.md

 > 2. An array is passed by copying.
 Time $$=\Theta(N)$$ where $$N$$ is the size of the array.
 > 3. An array is passed by copying only the subrange that might be accessed by the called procedure.
 Time D $$=\Theta(q-p+1)$$ if the subarray $$A[p \dots q]$$ is passed.

-> a.
+> __*a*__.
 Consider the recursive binary search algorithm for finding a number in a sorted array (see Exercise 2.3-5).
 Give recurrences for the worst-case running times of binary search when arrays are passed using each of the three methods above, and give good upper bounds on the solutions of the recurrences.
 Let $$N$$ be the size of the original problem and $$n$$ be the size of a subproblem.

 1. $$T(n)=T(n/2)+1=\Theta(\lg n)$$
 2. $$T(n)=T(n/2)+N=\Theta(n \lg n)$$
 3. $$T(n)=T(n/2)+n=\Theta(n)$$

-> b.
+> __*b*__.
 Redo part (a) for the MERGE-SORT algorithm from Section 2.3.1.

 1. $$T(n)=2T(n/2)+n+c=2T(n/2)+n=\Theta(n\lg n)$$
 2. $$T(n)=2T(n/2)+n+N=2T(n/2)+N=\Theta(n^2)$$